Would you like help navigating the process of finding the right international market, and making sure your products get

 Meet Your Cohort Leads

-Warren is an International Trade Business Advisor with Small Business Development Center at Portland Community College and the Oregon SBDC Network Global Trade Center.
+Warren is a Global Trade Adviser at the OSBDCN Global Trade Center.
 He has an MBA from the University of Puget Sound with an emphasis on international marketing and finance.
 He spent 25 years in the financial services industry which included managing a representative office in Tokyo, Japan, starting a wholly owned subsidiary for international trade and finance in Portland, Oregon, and was a SVP and Manager of the International Financial Services Division of U.S. Bank of Oregon.
 He achieved his Certified Global Business Professional certification in September, 2013.

 Other internationally related assignments included Managing Director for the International Trade Division of Oregon Economic Development Department which assisted companies in Oregon to engage in or expand their international activities, and helped organize several Governor trade missions.